 The platform of the X7 is BMW’s flexible CLAR design, a modular platform that will eventually underpin most of the automaker’s models sized from the 3-Series up.
 It made its debut in the 2016 7-Series and has since appeared in the 2017 5-Series.
 Lightweight construction is central to the CLAR platform.

 Another key element is the compatibility with electrified powertrains.
-We can expect the new X7 to feature a plug-in hybrid powertrain in addition to regular V-8 and inline-6 options.
-It’s possible a V-12 will also be offered, most likely in M760i M Performance trim.
+We can expect the X7 to feature a plug-in hybrid powertrain in addition to regular V-8 and inline-6 options.
+It’s possible a V-12 will also be offered; if so, expect to see it in M760i M Performance trim.

 Inside the X7, there will be three rows of seats and a cockpit design similar to what’s found in the 2016 7-Series.
 Expect a driver-focused layout and an advanced infotainment system complete with gesture control.

-Production will take place at BMW’s plant in Spartanburg, South Carolina.
-The automaker has confirmed the vehicle will go on sale in 2018, which means we’re likely to see it arrive as a 2019 model.
+Customer examples should follow soon as BMW has confirmed the vehicle will go on sale in 2018, which means we’re likely to see it arrive as a 2019 model.
 The debut is expected to take place this November at the 2018 Los Angeles auto show.